armory/documentation/_spinnaker/operator.md

 Operator has two distinct modes you can install and use:

 - **Basic**: Operator in basic mode installs Spinnaker into a single namespace without `ValidatingAdmissionWebhook` for doing preflight checks.
-- **Cluster**: Operator in cluster mode installs Spinnaker across multiple namespaces with with `ValidatingAdmissionWebhook` for doing preflight checks.
+- **Cluster**: Operator in cluster mode installs Spinnaker across multiple namespaces with `ValidatingAdmissionWebhook` for doing preflight checks.
 This mode requires a `ClusterRole`.

 # Operator Requirements